Bath Salvation Army pastor deployed to Georgia to help with hurricane recovery

 Katie Perrett, Emergency Disaster Services director for the Northern New England Division of The Salvation Army, said Adcox will be going to Georgia to serve as an emotional and spiritual care specialist for first responders and residents, working to help people affected by the devastation.

-This is Capt.
-Adcox’s first deployment, and his training covers incident management, mobile unit operations, food service, basic first aid and emotional and spiritual care.
+This is Adcox’s first deployment, and his training covers incident management, mobile unit operations, food service, basic first aid, and emotional and spiritual care.

 Hurricane Helene’s destructive path has affected approximately six states, including Florida, Georgia, North Carolina, South Carolina, Tennessee and Virginia.
 Given the widespread damage, the Salvation Army in southern states has reached out for support from other parts of the country.